 Watch a Play or Musical or Something Artsy

 Art is for everyone.
-And with one of Singapore’s most iconic landmark being The Esplanade, how could you not watch a play or a performance in the finest theatre of the country.
+And with one of Singapore’s most iconic landmark being The Esplanade, how could you not watch a play or a performance in the finest theatre in the country.
 Screening not only the finest of productions but also light-hearted shows all around.
 Watching a show isn’t as unaffordable and all about the grandiose all the time, visit Esplanade’s website for a listing of upcoming shows!

 Gillman Barracks, the Lesser Known Art Scene in Singapore

 Near the fringe of Singapore, Gillman Barracks is one of that insiders-only kind of a hideout.
 Housed with multiple coffee and brunch spots, coupled with art galleries that stay hidden to the clueless.
 Like the name of the place suggests, it is yet another military converted and preserved site, unveiling another layer to the history of the place.
 Art galleries in this compound are mostly available for walk-in viewing, yet another spot to show off to your friends for a different sort of hangout.